 Benefits for You & Your Family

 One of the main benefits of having a Lady Bird Deed for a piece of property is that your home will not have to go through probate when you pass away.
 The real estate will be automatically transferred to your named beneficiary on your death.
-Avoiding probate can save your family months of headache and can save them money associated with legal fees and court costs.
+Avoiding probate can save your family months of headache and money associated with legal fees and court costs.

 Because the property is directly passed to your beneficiary the property taxes will not increase.
 Michigan property tax is capped under Proposal A for anyone who owned a piece of property prior to 1995.
 If you have owned your property since this time your heirs will receive the benefit of the lower property tax when a Lady Bird Deed is used.